Plantar Plate Tears

 Surgically this problem is corrected with a procedure invented and pioneered by Dr. Weil, Jr. This procedure has been extensively studied at Weil Foot & Ankle Institute.
 An incision is made on the top of the foot.
 The long bone causing the plantar plate to be torn is shortened and the ligament at the bottom of the foot is re-attached to the bone in the toe.
 In addition, any other problems in the front part of the foot (bunions, hammertoes, etc.) can be surgically treated at the same time.

-After surgery, you can expect to be a bulky dressing and a surgical shoe for 7–10 days.
+After surgery, you can expect to be in a bulky dressing and surgical shoe for 7–10 days.
 At your first post-operative appointment, your bandages are removed and you are allowed to get back into a gym shoe.
 Physical therapy starts at this time and is one of the most important parts of the post-op course.

 Weil Foot & Ankle Institute is a leader in researching causes, imaging and treatment related to this condition.